 Why do anxiety medications sometimes fail?

-Anxiety medications may fail due to biological differences, inconsistent usage, lifestyle factors, or comorbid conditions that complicate treatment.
+Anxiety medications may fail due to biological differences, inconsistent usage, lifestyle factors, or other co-occurring conditions that complicate treatment.

 What should I do when anxiety meds don’t work?